Energy – Asking to pay for Russian gas in rubles is “not acceptable”

 REUTERS

 The G7 countries (United States, France, United Kingdom, Canada, Japan, Germany and Italy) considered on Monday that requiring payment in rubles for Russian gas is “not acceptable”, the minister said.
 German for Economics, Robert Habeck.
-“All G7 ministers agreed that this was a unilateral and clear breach of existing contracts,” he said after a virtual meeting with his counterparts. of the group.
+“All G7 ministers agreed that this was a unilateral and clear breach of existing contracts,” he said following a virtual meeting with his counterparts. of the group.
 “I think this request should be interpreted as Putin’s back to the wall.”

 Russia’s president announced last week that Russia would no longer accept payments in dollars or euros for gas deliveries to the European Union, giving Russian authorities a week to work out a new ruble settlement system. .
 “We ask the companies concerned not to respond to Putin’s request,” said Robert Habeck on Monday, calling Russia an “unreliable supplier”.
 Through this requirement, “Putin’s attempt to divide us is obvious,” added the minister, whose country is chairing the G7 this year.

-The Russian president explained that his decision was a reaction to the freezing of Russian assets decided by the West to sanction Moscow, after the invasion of Ukraine.
+The Russian president explained that his decision was a reaction to the freezing of Russian assets decided by the West to sanction Moscow, following the invasion of Ukraine.
 A number of European buyers of Russian gas – including Germany, Poland and even France – denounced this request, believing that Russia was thereby violating its contracts with European companies buying gas.

 Agreement with Qatar for Germany